 1 to 2 large finely chopped bell peppers

-3 to 4 stalks finely chopped celery with leaves
+3 to 4 stalks finely chopped celery

 Cooled duck stock